 Freedoms of speech and press are provided for by the law; however, some restrictions limit journalists from reporting on government corruption and other abuses and allow authorities to punish those who do so (FotP 2015).
 Journalists are often victims of threats and violence, and at least two journalists were killed in 2014 due to their reporting (FotP 2015).
 A few powerful business interests monopolize media ownership (FitW 2015).
 Access to government information is provided for by law but is limited in practice (FotP 2015).
 Government interference and intimidation has encouraged self-censorship among journalists (FotP 2015).
 In addition, corruption among journalists is common; several adjust their reporting to serve the interests of the state (FotP 2015).
 Access to the internet is generally unrestricted (FitW 2015).
 The media environment in Honduras is considered “not free” (FotP 2015).

 Freedom of assembly is guaranteed under the law but is not consistently respected (HRR 2015; FitW 2015).
 Activists often face harassment and intimidation (FitW 2015).
-During the first three months of 2014, the Unit for Registering and Monitoring Civil Associations revoked the licenses of over 10,000 NGOs for failure to submit reports of their finances and programs to the government, but widespread pressure from civil society representatives led authorities to rescind the resolution (FitW 2015).
+During the first three months of 2014, the Unit for Registering and Monitoring Civil Associations revoked the licenses of over 10,000 NGOs for failure to submit reports of their finances and programs to the

 - World Bank & IFC: Doing Business – Laos 2016.

 - Bertelsmann Foundation: Bertelsmann Transformation Index – Honduras 2016.